derykmakgill/website/story.md

 He didn't believe in God.
 But he thought this was the kind of place God would have made.
 It was Eden, but there were no flaming swords blocking his entrance and no concept of the original sin that nearly everyone back on Earth accepted whether they believed in God or not.
 It was a chance for pure, unadulterated, uncorrupted human potential.

-"Sir, your wife is calling," said the AI.
+"Sir, your wife is calling on video from the surface," said the AI.

-"Please connect me."
+"Please connect me," Marten replied, turning to face a panel on the wall opposite the window.